Schwad/Schwad.github.io/_posts/2019-10-14-introducing-schwad-performance-logger-gem.md

 #=> {:T_OBJECT=>101848, :T_CLASS=>730344, :T_MODULE=>76808, :T_FLOAT=>240, :T_STRING=>882168, :T_REGEXP=>200350, :T_ARRAY=>714384, :T_HASH=>150408, :T_STRUCT=>800, :T_BIGNUM=>80, :T_FILE=>1160, :T_DATA=>1074338, :T_MATCH=>28280, :T_COMPLEX=>40, :T_RATIONAL=>40, :T_SYMBOL=>5080, :T_IMEMO=>325040, :T_ICLASS=>3280, :TOTAL=>4294688}
 ```

+## That's it!

+If there's more tooling you think I should add, or you want to help out and chuck in a PR, you are more than welcome to join the discussion [on the repo](https://schwad.github.io/ruby/rails/gem/performance/2019/10/14/introducing-schwad-performance-logger-gem.html) thanks for reading!

 <form action="https://www.getdrip.com/forms/275494850/submissions" method="post" data-drip-embedded-form="275494850">
   <h3 data-drip-attribute="headline">Stay in Touch</h3>